WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## install

-Use as a verb to describe the action of adding programs, apps, other software, and hardware from a device.
+Use as a verb to describe the action of adding programs, apps, other software, and hardware to a device.

 Don't use *install* as a noun.
 Instead, use *installation*.